skycoin/skycoin/cmd/cli/README.md

 $ skycoin_cli send $recipient_address $amount -c $change_address
 ```

-The change coins won't go to the `change_address` as you wish, it will go to the
+The change coins won't go to the address as you wish, it will go to the
-default `change address`.
+default `change address`, which can be by `from` address or the wallet's
+coinbase address.

-The righ script should look like this:
+The right script should look like this:

 ```bash
 $ skycoin_cli send -c $change_address $recipient_address $amount